PerfectlySoft/PerfectDocs/guide/file.md

 # File Operations
-Perfect brings file system operations into your sever side Swift environment in an accessible, common sense fashion.
+Perfect brings file system operations into your sever-side Swift environment to control how data is stored and retrieved in an accessible way.

 First, ensure the `PerfectLib` is imported in your Swift file: